cicsdev/cics-java-recgen/README.md

 Source code for the following Java class is available in the projects directory
 * [`JZOSprog.java`](projects/com.ibm.cicsdev.jzostest/src/com/ibm/cicsdev/jzostest/JZOSprog.java)- JCICS CICS Java program to link to EDUPGM COBOL program using a generated record

-The generated record JAR file EDUPGM.jar is supplied in the [`lib`](projects/com.ibm.cicsdev.jzostest/lib) directory of the Eclipse OSGi plugin project
+The generated record JAR file cics-java-jcics-edupgm-1.0.jar is supplied in the [`lib`](projects/com.ibm.cicsdev.jzostest/lib) directory of the Eclipse OSGi plugin project

 ## Pre-reqs

-* CICS TS V5.4 or later
+* CICS TS V5.5 or later
-* Java SE 1.8 or later on the workstation
+* Java SE 17 or later on the workstation
 * Eclipse with the IBM CICS SDK for Java, or any IDE that supports usage of the Maven Central artifact [com.ibm.cics:com.ibm.cics.server.](https://search.maven.org/artifact/com.ibm.cics/com.ibm.cics.server)
-* IBM Record Generator for Java V3.0
+* IBM Record Generator for Java V3.0 or later

 ## Configuration